-NIACL AO interview 2021: NIACL AO Phase 2 was conducted on 4 December 2021.
-Candidates who are confident of getting selected for the interview must be preparing for the interview.
+NIACL AO Interview 2023: The New India Assurance Company Ltd. held the NIACL AO Mains 2023 on 8th October 2023.
+They published the result for the same on 19th November 2023.
+Candidates who are confident of getting selected for the interview must be prepared for the interview.
 To help you in your preparation we have come out with a blog to help you ace the NIACL AO interview.

 Thus, right from the way you dress to the way your hands move or don’t move at all while you are talking, becomes important.